rwos/website/src/blog/test-driven.md

 no tests then it's clear that your brain is the thing that will have to make it work.
 So you have to *think* about what you're doing, and how it affects the system.
 If, however, you *believe* that the tests catch you, you're probably going to be a little more sloppy.
-It's like a guard-rail that's not bolted on properly.
-If people lean on it, that can easily be more dangerous than not having a guard-rail at all.
+It's like a handrail that's not bolted on properly.
+If people lean on it, that can easily be more dangerous than not having a handrail at all.

 But TDD proponents being ignorant is one thing.
 What *really* bugs me about this is that the "100% coverage" story is what programming is all about.